jagregory/abrash-zen-of-asm/src/chapter-07.md

 That brings us to another interesting point: the use of segment registers for temporary storage.
 The 8088 has just 7 available general-purpose registers (remember, we can't use SP for anything but the stack most of the time), and sometimes it would be awfully handy to have somewhere to store a 16-bit value for a little while.
 Can we use the segment registers for that purpose?

 Some people would answer that "No," because code that uses segments for temporary storage can't easily be ported to protected mode.
-I don't buy that, for reasons I'll explain when we get to `les`.
+I don't buy that, for reasons I'll explain when we get to `les`{.nasm}.
 My answer is "Yes... when they're available."
 Two of the segment registers are never available, one is occasionally available, and one may or may not be readily available, depending on your code.

 Some segments are always in use.
 CS is always busy pointing to the segment of the next instruction to be executed; if you were to load CS with an arbitrary value for even 1 instruction, your program would surely crash.
 Clearly, it's not a good idea to use CS for temporary storage.
-(Actually, this isn't even a potential problem, as Intel has thoughtfully not implemented the instructions — `mov` and `pop` — that might load CS directly; MASM will simply generate an error if you try to assemble `pop cs` or `mov cs,[mem16]`.
+(Actually, this isn't even a potential problem, as Intel has thoughtfully not implemented the instructions — `mov`{.nasm} and `pop`{.nasm} — that might load CS directly; MASM will simply generate an error if you try to assemble `pop cs`{.nasm} or `mov cs,[mem16]`{.nasm}.
 CS can only be loaded by far branches: far calls, far returns, far jumps, and interrupts.)

 SS isn't in use during every cycle as CS is, but unless interrupts are off, SS *might* be used on any cycle.
 Even if interrupts are off, non-maskable interrupts can occur, and of course your code will often use the stack directly.
 The risks are too great, the rewards too few.
 Don't use SS for temporary storage.

 DS can be used for temporary storage whenever it's free.
 However, DS is usually used to point to the default data segment.
 It's rare that you'll have a tight loop in which memory isn't accessed (it's not worth bothering with such optimizations outside the tightest, most time-critical code), and memory is usually most efficiently accessed via DS.
-There certainly are loops in which DS is free — loops which use `scas` to scan the segment pointed to by ES, for example — but such cases are few and far between.
+There certainly are loops in which DS is free — loops which use `scas`{.nasm} to scan the segment pointed to by ES, for example — but such cases are few and far between.
 Far more common is the case in which DS is saved and then pointed to another segment, as follows:

 ```nasm
     push  ds                   ;preserve normal DS setting